 What I learned

-• Allow plants to migrate and spread and mix together while maintaining control.
+- Allow plants to migrate, spread, and mix together while maintaining control.

 Keeping Control Over a Cottage Garden

-You will need to divide perennials that can quickly become too crowded in a garden bed or they will all die out from lack of nutrition and space to thrive.
-That is to say, tulips, bearded irises, mint, or any other bulbs and rhizomes plants will quickly multiply from underground and will need to be dug up and divided.
+You will need to divide perennials that can quickly become too crowded in a garden bed, or they will all die out from lack of nutrition and space to thrive.
+That is to say, tulips, bearded irises, mint, or any other bulbs and rhizome plants will quickly multiply from underground and will need to be dug up and divided.

-• Control self-sowing plants before they take up the whole garden.
+- Control self-sowing plants before they take over the whole garden.

 Choosing Plants for a Cottage Garden